Handymen say these are the smartest home upgrades you can make under $35

 To give a little shine or TLC to old or unpainted wood counters, cabinets, and floors, this cabinet and table restorer may be all you need.
 Wipe it over dry, faded, scuffed, and tired wood and watch as that same wood starts to shine.
 It cleans stains and dirt and feeds the wood with a deep drink of mineral oil.
 And it smells like almonds!

-Once you refresh the finish, "pair this with updated hardware, such as modern handles or knobs, for a fresh look,” says Lynchehaun.
-Available in finishes like matte black and brass, these cabinet knobs bring a modern look to these highly visible touchpoints.
-“I've seen homeowners achieve a remarkable transformation with this simple update," he says.
+Once you refresh the finish, “pair this with updated hardware, such as modern handles or knobs, for a fresh look,” says Lynchehaun.
+Made from solid brass, these cabinet knobs bring a modern look to these highly visible touch points, thanks to the ribbed details and simple silhouette.
+“I've seen homeowners achieve a remarkable transformation with this simple update,” he says.

 “For most people it's easy enough to swap out outdated faucets, [shower heads] and even toilets for newer, more efficient models,” says Destry Thompson, general manager of John Stevenson Plumbing, Heating & Air Conditioning.
 This kitchen faucet comes in a range of finishes for the perfect, modern look (including brushed nickel and black and gold).
 Made of high-quality stainless steel, the faucet has a 17-inch height and is designed with a convenient, pull-out sprayer.

-"Invest in storage containers, hooks, or shelving systems to assist in decluttering and organizing the space,” suggests Matt DiBara, CEO of The Contractor Consultants and CEO of DiBara Masonry.
+"Invest in storage containers, hooks, or shelving systems to assist in decluttering and organizing the space,” suggests DiBara.
 These hanging closet organizers, for example, put shelves in your closet to make it easier to put away sweaters and items that don’t hang.
 “This might make the home appear larger and more functional,” he says.

 Set these plastic storage bins on closet shelves or in the pantry to gather together difficult-to-store items into categories.
 They hold quite a lot and you can see right into them so nothing will get lost.
 They have integrated handles for easy loading and unloading.